RedDragonWebDesign/LandOfLafton/README.md

 * Prioritize attacking high level mages, even if they're standing in the back.
 Fireballs and lightning bolts hurt a lot of people.
 Hold person or silence can be good to get them to stop casting spells.
 So can doing damage to them each turn (in AD&D, if you damage a spellcaster, they can't cast that turn).
 * The third level magic user and cleric spell "dispel magic" is great for getting rid of the effects of enemy spellcasters.
 For example, it will break hold person, silence, etc.
 * Everyone should carry a mirror.
 Ready it in place of your shield when you encounter medusas.
+* When you're fighting a tough combat, try using a mage scroll to cast hold monster (5th level magic user spell).
+This lets you try to hold up to 4 monsters.
+Usually you'll get 2-3 of them.
+They'll be frozen and susceptible to one shot kills.
+You can find mage scrolls in various places, for example in the mage's room on level 5 of the keep in Lafton 2.